-NOTE: For assistance with pairing and using these products with your hearing aids, please contact your hearing care professional or visit our support site.
+NOTE: For assistance with pairing and using these products with your hearing aids, please NOTE: For assistance with paining and dates a contact your hearing care professional or visit our support site.

 NOTE: If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you are able to answer the telephone if you use ReSound Phone Clip+.